What's Happening in Copenhagen this April

 Explore Langelinie Park

 Langelinie is famous for the waterfront promenade that has views of Copenhagen’s most famous resident, the Little Mermaid.
 The statue is here in the bay, but it is also a lovely park to wonder past the trees and flowers along the waterfront, dotted with historical monuments.
+Don't forget that the Sakura Festival takes place at the end of April so expect to see plenty of cherry blossom!

 Operaparken is a little oasis of green park behind the Opera House on Paper Island.
 Free to visit and open all year round, this is a secret spot on the harbour front with a greenhouse cafe in the Mediterranean Garden (one of six garden types in the park) and if you are looking for cherry blossom then head to the Oriental Garden for a display of pink and white flowers this April.